Curriculum Vitae [ download printable CV as pdf ]

 "Berlin Wall Virtual Reality," The Nation, Colombo, Sri Lanka, Jan.
 10.

 Gessner, Ingrid.
-"Moving Beyond Manzanar: Transnationalizing Japanese American Internment Experiences."
+"Moving Beyond Manzanar (pdf excerpt): Transnationalizing Japanese American Internment Experiences."
 Virtually American?
 Denationalizing North American Studies.
 Ed.
 Mita Banerjee.
 Heidelberg: Winter, 2009. pp77-96.

 a virtual Berlin Wall at 911 Media Arts," Seattle